Duplicate Micro SD Cards with Your Raspberry Pi

 sudo dcfldd bs=64k if=myimage.img of=/dev/sda of=/dev/sdb of=/dev/sdc of=/dev/sdd

 This takes about eight minutes for one card.
-It may take as much as 24 minutes for 10 cards.
+It may take as much as 24 minutes for 10 cards and USB 2.
 Relax and watch the blinking lights.